Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

 \subsubsection{Gaussian anomaly model}

-We first consider a controlled setting in which the true subsurface model consists of a Gaussian low-velocity anomaly embedded in a homogeneous background of 2~km/s.
-The model spans 2~km in both horizontal distance and depth, discretized on a regular grid.
-The survey employs 50 sources emitting Ricker wavelets with a dominant frequency of 6~Hz at the top of the model, while 200 receivers are distributed along the bottom (Figure~\ref{fig:gaussian-setup}).
-The particles are initialized from random velocity fields drawn from the prior distribution, which bear no resemblance to the true model.
-The inversion proceeds via multiscale frequency continuation \citep{BunksEtAl1995} from 4~Hz to 6~Hz.
-For each data frequency, the inversion is performed over a maximum of 30 iterations.
+We first consider a controlled setting in which the true subsurface model consists of a Gaussian low-velocity anomaly embedded in a homogeneous background of 2~km/s \citep{Huang_2018_SEW}.
+The model spans 2~km in both horizontal distance $x$ and depth $z$ (Table~\ref{tab:settings_combined}), and the velocity is defined as

-Figure~\ref{fig:gaussian-mean-std} shows the evolution of the conditional mean estimate (top row) and the pointwise standard deviation (bottom row) across frequencies.
-As the inversion progresses from 4~Hz to 6~Hz, the conditional mean progressively recovers the true velocity structure, with the relative model error ($\text{RME}=\frac{\|m^{*}-m\|_2}{\|m^{*}\|_2}$) decreasing from 6.43\% to 6.03\%.
-The pointwise standard deviation provides a spatially resolved assessment of uncertainty: it is largest at the boundaries of the anomaly---where the velocity contrast creates the strongest sensitivity to perturbations---and near the bottom of the model where illumination from the surface sources is weakest.
-In the background regions where the data provide strong constraints, the standard deviation is small.
-This spatially varying uncertainty pattern is physically consistent with the acquisition geometry and the subsurface structure.